Lockframe/Firefox-WinUI/README.md

 <img src="screenshots/WinUI-Firefox.png" alt="WinUi-Firefox theme screenshot">

 ## How to install
-1. Go to your Firefox profile's chrome folder after installing Edge-frfx and optionally make a backup of the original `userContent.css`.
+1. Go to your Firefox profile's chrome folder after installing Edge-Frfox and optionally make a backup of the original `userContent.css`.
 2. Download the `icons` folder, `custom.css` and `userContent.css` from this repository and add them to your Firefox profile's `chrome` folder.
 3. Close and restart Firefox, if performed correctly, the theme should now be installed.
 4. Go to `about:config` and set the following boolean keys to true: